 You can contact our advisors 24 hours a day, 7 days a week, if you have any questions or would like to find out if you are eligible to bring forward a claim.

 Select A Section

-- What Is Negligent Medical Care?
+- What Is Medical Negligence And When Could I Claim?

-- General Medical Negligence Claims Time Limits
+- About The Medical Negligence Claim Time Limit

 - Time Limits For Medical Negligence Affecting Children